ATLANTIC IMMIGRATION PILOT PROGRAM (AIPP)

 EMPLOYMENT SERVICE :

-The Atlantic Immigration Pilot Program (AIPP) was officially launched on March 6.
+The Atlantic Immigration Pilot Program (AIPP) was initially launched for a period of three years on March 6.
 2017, The Program is for skilled workers and international student graduates who want to permanently live in :

 - New Brunswick